RequestNetwork/docs.request.network/request-network-api/crosschain-payments.md

 ## Custom fee configuration

-It will be possible in the future to add additional custom fee to the payment, this is currently under development.
+It will be possible in the future to add a custom fee to the payment, this is currently under development.